stennety/mywebsite/_posts/2021-2-27-dissection.md

 [www.whatprinted.com](https://www.whatprinted.com) is a web app that increases transparency of the [Swaption](https://en.wikipedia.org/wiki/Swaption) market.
 For a range of currencies, it allows users view options that expire today.

-It’s taken me the best part of 24 days to get this site running.
+It’s taken me the best part of 3 weeks to get this site running.
 In that time, the database system gone through major overhauls.
 Here’s the tech stack at the time of writing:

 * Python